All Episodes

 They weren't counting body bags on Normandy.

-You know, Charlie Charlie Gibson and Diane Sawyer love this country.
+You know, Charlie Gibson and Diane Sawyer love this country.

-The uh timing of your call is profoundly propitious.
+The timing of your call is profoundly propitious.

-My friend is constantly pointing out to me all of the failings of the media where they fail to be hold anybody accountable and so forth.
+As I was discussing this very phenomenon with a friend last night in an instant message chat going back and forth, my friend is constantly pointing out to me all of the failings of the media where they fail to hold anybody accountable and so forth.

-And he said, look at look at how they went after Nixon.
+He said, look at how they went after Nixon.

 Some of them even went after Kennedy back in the day.

-And I'm gonna answer your question this way, Larie, and it's it's one of these don't doubt don't doubt me questions or points.
+And it's one of these don't doubt me questions or points.

-I firmly believe that what has driven the media from liberal sympathy to liberal advocacy is me.
+I firmly believe, I've said this before in the program, I firmly believe that what has driven the media from liberal sympathy to liberal advocacy is me and the rise of conservative media.

-They owned it, they had a monopoly, and they were sympathizers, and they were all liberals just as they are now.
+They had a monopoly, and they were sympathizers, and they were all liberals, just as they are now.

 But there was no opposition of any significance.

-The conservative opposition back then was, as they themselves refer to it, very civil.
+The conservative opposition back then was, as they themselves referred to it, very civil.

 It was Mr. Buckley on firing line and in his magazine.

-Uh it was uh Bob Michael presiding over a hundred Republicans who played golf rather than went to the went to work in the House of Representatives, and everything was fine.
+It was Bob Michael presiding over 100 Republicans who played golf rather than went to work in the House of Representatives, and everything was fine.

 The Libs got to run the show.

-Uh occasionally they had to deal with the Republican president, what the press would tell help take him out.
+Occasionally, they had to deal with the Republican president, but the press would help take him out.

-Uh but now the press is more interested in defeating me and us than they are uh holding the administration to any type of accountability.
+But now the press is more interested in defeating me and us than they are holding the administration to any type of accountability.

-They have been they have been uh uh the I think what's happened here is that they have been forced into admitting who they always have been, and now there's no pretense at objectivity, there's no pretense of uh of uh holding uh truth to power.
+They have been, I think what's happened here is that they have been forced into admitting who they always have been.

 There's no pretense of any of the accountability because now it's more important to defeat us than it is to hold Obama or any other Democrat accountable.

-I I I told my friend last if if we didn't exist, of course, this is a hypothetical you have to just imagine because uh uh we can't, that they do exist.
+I told my friend last, if we didn't exist, of course, this is a hypothetical you have to just imagine because we can't.

 We do exist.

-I mean, they're the viewers of the NBC, CBS, and ABC Nightly Newscasts are gone.
+I mean, the viewers of the NBC, CBS, and ABC nightly newscasts are gone.

 Whoever anchors doesn't matter anymore.

-You know, they're they're not they're not godlike purveyors of truth anymore.
+You know, they're not godlike purveyors of truth anymore.

 Their most popular show, Larry King Alive, is now finishing behind MSNBC.

-That that's the last time, as David Balder of the Associated Press itself asked, when's the last time Larry King interviewed anybody that it mattered?
+As David Border of the Associated Press itself asked, when's the last time Larry King interviewed anybody that it mattered?

-Well, could have half of that be the just the apathy of the country?
+Well, could half of that be just the apathy of the country?

 I'm talking about it used to be 80% of the country watched Cronkite, Huntley Brinkley, and whoever ABC had.